TeKrop/overfast-api/README.md

 ### Computed statistics values

-In players career statistics, several conversions are made for convenience :
+In player career statistics, various conversions are applied for ease of use:
-- all **duration values** are converted into **seconds** (integer)
+- **Duration values** are converted to **seconds** (integer)
-- **percent values** are exposed as **integers** instead of a string with a percent symbol
+- **Percent values** are represented as **integers**, omitting the percent symbol
-- integer and float string representations are converted into the concerned type
+- Integer and float string representations are converted to their respective types

 ### Commands

-The following commands are either used :
+The commands serve two purposes:
-- In an automated way, for checking if cache values need to be updated, or if a new hero has been published on Blizzard pages (the code needs to be updated if this is the case)
+- Automated checks determine if cache updates are necessary or if a new hero has been added to Blizzard pages, triggering code updates
-- In a manual way, in order to update the test fixtures used in the test suite
+- Manual updates are performed to refresh the test fixtures used in the test suite

 #### Check and update Redis cache which needs to be updated
 ```
 python -m app.commands.check_and_update_cache
 ```

-#### Check if there is a new hero available, and notify the developer if there is one
+#### Check if there is a new hero available, and notify the developer if there is any
 ```
 python -m app.commands.check_new_hero
 ```